 - Manuscript evaluation

 Level 2: Big-Picture Editing

-If your book went through level one, you will have less big-picture issues.
+If your book went through level one, you will have less big-picture issues remaining.
 But while level one addresses the major big-picture issues on the manuscript as a whole, they may still remain on the chapter or paragraph level.
-Additionally, the report dealt with the most glaring issues; it did not necessarily address every issue.
+Additionally, you may still have big-picture issues on the whole as the report dealt with the most glaring issues; it did not necessarily address every issue.
 And you may not have sufficiently fixed the issues mentioned in the report.

 - Everything addressed in level one, but now making comments and changes directly to the text as the plot, character, setting, pacing, and point of view issues occur.

 - Do you have the right level of narrative distance at any given point?